Best Software

 The platform screens every third party before contracting, automates compliance checks with a comprehensive audit trail, and provides 24/7 third-party surveillance across financial, cybersecurity, and regulatory news sources.
 Machine learning assesses contract data for compliance gaps, flags problematic clauses, identifies anomalies, and generates risk scores.
 All plans include unlimited users, unlimited eSign, and unlimited contracts, with third-party quotas varying by tier.

-GateKeeper reports that customers cut vendor costs by an average of $1.3 million in the first year, reduce contract cycle times by 75%, and save 400+ hours per audit.
+Gatekeeper's own marketing materials report that customers cut vendor costs by an average of $1.3 million in the first year, reduce contract cycle times by 75%, and save 400+ hours per audit.
+Those are the vendor's own figures, not independently verified ones.
 For a deeper look at vendor compliance monitoring features, see our guide to vendor compliance and contract monitoring tools.

 Key Features: